zack-bitcoin/amoveo-c-miner/README.md

 Change the 2 to the number of threads that you want to mine with.
 Usually, this should be the same as, or one less than the number of CPU cores on your computer.

+You can tell it to sleep in between mining periods so that you consume less CPU for mining.

 ## mining